bluetardis/pinteresting/NotesPB.md

 This has provision for images, java and stylesheets.

 We will be working with stylesheets and need to make a new file.
-Using the scss precompiler framework (scss)
+Using the scss precompiler framework (.scss)

 The name could be anything but we need something human readable
 ```